Batman0603/Social-media-trend-analysis/README.md

-# Social Media Trend Analysis API
+# Social Media Trend Analysis Backend

 ## Project Overview
 This project is a FastAPI-based backend for social media trend and engagement analysis.
 It supports hashtag tracking, comment sentiment analysis, user engagement reports, and more.